 Strategically located in Syrena Tower on Xuan Dieu Street, Fraser Suites Hanoi features a prominent location that is home to many expatriates.
 It's tranquil environment and spacious room guarantees a brilliant stay.
 An ideal place of stay for both business and leisure purpose, the property commands ecstatic views of the Westlake district.
 Indeed a residential enclave that is preferred by expatriates and their families, Fraser Suites Hanoi is also known for their exclusive hotel facilities.
 One of the newest Fraser in town, they feature modern facilities like large screen LCD TV, entertainment system, as well as exclusive keycard elevator access.
 A trendy and chic property, Fraser Suites Hanoi is a fantastic place of stay.

 Emerging areas for good value accommodation include around St Joseph Cathedral, and on and around P Hang Dieu on the western edge of the Old Quarter.
 Expect to pay US$20 to US$25 for a decent budget room.
 For around US$30 to US$45, rooms are loaded with gadgets and facilities including air-con, satellite TV, wiﬁ, a computer and minibar.
 There’s been a mini-boom in eﬃciently run hostels, and dorm beds range from US$6 to US$9.
 Contemporary boutique hotels are also emerging with tariﬀs around US$40 to US$80 a night.
 Above US$100, you’re looking at luxury hotels with pools, ﬁtness centres and restaurants.
 Most budget and midrange hotels include free internet access, while top-end hotels levy a charge.
 Always check whether tax and service is included.

-http://www.evivatour.com about 2 years agoAnswered by Kathy Nguyen (Ms.) via WorldNomads.com
+http://www.evivatour.com almost 3 years agoAnswered by Kathy Nguyen (Ms.) via WorldNomads.com